osixia/container-baseimage/README.md

 ##### install.sh

 This file must only contains directives for the service initial setup.
-If there is files to download, apt-get command to run we will it takes place in the Dockerfile for a better image building experience (see [Dockerfile](#dockerfile-1) ).
+Files download and apt-get command takes place in the Dockerfile for a better image building experience (see [Dockerfile](#dockerfile-1) ).

 In this example, for the initial setup we set some php5-fpm default configuration, replace the default nginx server config and add phpinfo.php file: